 Almost all children are fit with behind-the-ear (BTE) hearing aids, regardless of the amount of hearing loss.
-There are small BTE sizes that are made especially for children to ensure that the device will fit behind the ear.
-The hearing aid delivers sound to the ear through a soft, plastic earmold that fits snugly in the outer ear.
-The advantage of this type of hearing aid is that the earmold can be easily replaced as the child grows bigger without the expense of replacing the actual hearing aid.
+There are small BTE sizes made specifically for children to ensure that the device will have a secure fit.
+The hearing aids deliver sound to the ear through a soft, plastic earmold that fits snugly in the outer ear.
+Earmolds and domes can be easily replaced as the child grows bigger without the expense of replacing the actual hearing aids.

 Below is an overview of the hearing aid fitting process for children.

-The first step of the fitting is to take impressions of the outer ear canal.
+The first step of a hearing aid fitting is usually to take impressions of the ear canals.
 These must be taken to ensure that the earmolds for your child's hearing aids fit perfectly.
 The hearing professional will place a cotton or foam dam deeply into the ear canal and then carefully fill the canal with impression material.
-In order to make sure all the ear structures are represented accurately, the impression material will fill the entire outer ear.
+To make sure all the ear structures are represented accurately, the impression material will fill the entire outer ear.
 The material takes a few minutes to set, so parents are often called on to hold the infant or child to keep inquisitive hands out of the way.

-Earmolds can be ordered in a variety of colors; parents often choose a different color for each ear in order to make it easy to quickly determine which earmold fits which ear.
+Earmolds can be ordered in a variety of colors; parents can choose a different color for each ear in order to make it easy to quickly determine which earmold fits which ear.
 As the child grows, new earmolds will be needed periodically and so colors can be changed up as desired.
 Older children often enjoy picking out the color.
-You can even choose a "clear" earmold, like the earmolds pictured to the right.
+You can even choose a "clear" earmold.
 The audiologist will mail out the ear impressions and it will take up to two weeks to receive the custom earmolds order.

-The hearing professional will also spend a great deal of time teaching you how to place and remove the hearing aids, connect and disconnect the earmold from the aid and how to tell the difference between the right and left aids and earmolds.
-You will learn how to turn them on and off, how to do a listening check to make sure they're functioning and how to replace the battery.
-The battery typically needs to be replaced every seven to 10 days.
-You will also learn how to keep the hearing aids and earmolds clean and how to store them each night.
+The hearing professional will also spend a great deal of time teaching you how to place and remove the hearing aids, connect and disconnect the earmold or dome from the aid and how to tell the difference between the right and left aids.
+You will learn how to turn them on and off, how to do a listening check to make sure they're functioning and how to replace or recharge the battery.
+You will also learn how to keep the hearing aids clean and how to store them each night.

 It will take time for your child to learn how to use the new sounds they perceive.
 Speech and language therapy will help the infant or child catch up to same-age peers and make sure milestones for speech, language and hearing are being met.
 Frequent follow-up appointments with the audiologist will be necessary to monitor hearing ability.
 If the child is fit as an infant, subsequent hearing tests will help quantify hearing ability across specific pitches.
 Behavioral hearing tests, the gold standard, will become easier to administer when the child is a toddler.
 Along the way, hearing aid programming will be modified to match these more specific hearing exam results.